 Knowing what you need in terms of paint and materials will vary depending on the size of the project and the desired look that you wish to achieve.

-- Paint brushes – One for each colour or coat to reduce the chances of cross colour contamination
+- Good quality synthetic bristle paint brushes are essential, one for each colour or coat to reduce the chances of cross colour contamination

-- Apron or overalls – To protect clothing
+- Wear an apron or overalls to protect clothing

-- Safety goggles – To protect eyes from dust and splashes
+- Wear safety glasses or goggles to protect eyes from dust and splashes

-- Protective gloves – To protect hands from dust, dirt and paint
+- Protective gloves will protect hands from dust, dirt and paint

-- Bucket of warm water – For cleaning brushes and other equipment
+- A bucket or paint scuttle for cleaning brushes and other equipment

 Before you start